Goals and Course Topics

 Learn to Identify Fraudulent Activities

 Across the world, thousands of businesses are victimized by fraud.
 The need for investigators of financial crimes with a background in forensic science has grown over the years, leaving companies unprotected.
-Develop the skills to identify the suspects, conduct an investigation and report the crime, while preparing for your certifications as a CPA or CFE at Tiffin University.
+Develop the skills to identify the suspects, conduct an investigation and report the crime, while preparing for your certifications as a CFE, or in some states with the met requirements, the CPA at Tiffin University.

 TU’s MBA forensics and fraud examination concentration prepares students for the field of forensic accounting, fraud and criminal justice to achieve positions within auditing firms, in forensic accounting, fraud examination, litigation support, internal auditing, external auditing and criminal justice financial investigation upon graduation.